Shi Yafeng

-Shi Yafeng (施雅风 (施雅風); March 21, 1919 – February 13, 2011) was Chinese geographer and glaciologist.
+Shi Yafeng (施雅风 (施雅風); March 21, 1919 – February 13, 2011) was a Chinese geographer and glaciologist.
 He was an academician of the Chinese Academy of Sciences.
 He was an expert on geography and glaciology, and regarded as the "Father of Chinese Glaciology".

 Life

 Shi was born in Haimen, Jiangsu on March 21, 1919.
 He did his undergraduate and postgraduate studies both at Zhejiang University.
 He led the Batoula Glacier Investigation Team, Glaciology and Geocryology Institute of Chinese Academe Science in 1978, which was the first modern Chinese team to systematically investigate glaciers.

 He was a researcher, vice-director, director, honorary director of the Lanzhou Glacier Frozen Earth Institute, Chinese Academy of Sciences.